javier901/swift-ios/Project 1/README.md

 This project introduces simple UIKit components in the Swift environment.
 The theme of the application is presentation of the city of Lyon, France.

+The app begins with a tab bar controller, offering the user 3 bar view choices.
+The first scene is a short introduction of Lyon and demonstrates a scroll feature.
+The next tab bar item takes the user to a table view of common favourite places in the city, where each table cell is connected to the related activity in another scene.
+The third tab offers a map view of the city, with annotations for places, current user location information and zoom buttons for scrolling the map.
+The app has been tested in Xcode 10.1, Swift 4.2 and with iPhone 6.

-## Topics covered
+## Swift Topics covered
 - UIViewController
 - UITabBarViewController
 - UITableViewController
 - UIScrollView
-- Setting app icon image
-- Hyperlinking of buttons
-- Passing data via Segue
 - MapKit
 - View user location
 - Add annotations in the map view
+- Zoom buttons for map view
+- Passing data between controllers via Segue
+- Custom app icon image
+- Hyperlinking of buttons
+- Custom button shapes

 ## Demo